 I’ve sailed along the popular rivers, what’s new for me?

 Uniworld’s brand new S.S.
-Bon Voyage is set to launch in 2019 and she offers sailings along lesser-known rivers such as Dordogne and Garonne, exploring the wine regions of Bordeaux.
+Bon Voyage has just launched this year and she offers sailings along lesser-known rivers such as Dordogne and Garonne, exploring the wine regions of Bordeaux.
 For these initial seven-night sailings, single supplements will be waived – the perfect opportunity to enjoy a glass or two with new-found friends!

 Riviera Travel is also offering sailings along the Douro River, as part of its brand new ‘For Solo Travellers’ collection – made just for those travelling alone.
 These sailings include dedicated solo cabins where there are no single supplements on many sailings.